erik1066/anthstat-statistics/README.md

 Latest version: 1.1.1
 Released: 7/1/2017

 AnthStat computes z-scores for children and adolescents using the WHO 2006 Child Growth Standards, the WHO 2007 Growth Reference, and the CDC 2000 Growth Charts.
-A z-score-to-percentile converter is provided.
+Z-scores can be used to determine if a child is growing appropriately and to predict their expected adult height and weight.

 Z-scores for the following indicators can be computed using the WHO 2006 Growth Standard: